XimeraProject/ximeraLatex/README.md

 `~/Library/texmf/tex/latex/`

 and move ximeraLatex to `~/Library/texmf/tex/latex/`.
-This will allow all of your documents to find ximera.cls
+This will allow all of your documents to find ximera.cls.
+Once you move ximerLatex, you will need to tell your GitHub client where to look for it, you can do this using "find files."

 #### For Windows